Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Conclusion and discussion

 We conclude that the RPA diagrams are dominant over vertex corrections if the gap is large so that RPA will accurately describe the dielectric function of these wide gap systems, at least at small frequency (see Appendix~\ref{app:frequency}).
 This relation between the size of the gap and the applicability of RPA diagrams is borne out by the comparison with experimental dielectric constants $\epsilon$ by Shishkin and Kresse~\cite{Shishkin07}: Good agreement between RPA and experiment is found in wide gap systems (MgO, C, LiF) and the largest disagreements occur for systems with a small gap (ZnO, GaAs, ZnS, CdS).
 A good agreement has also been found between the RPA and experimental molecular polarizabilities in aromatic molecules~\cite{Jorgensen20} (c.f., Appendix~\ref{app:benzene}), which also have a substantial gap.

-Furthermore we have shown that the construction of the model Hamiltonian plays an important role in the applicability of the (c)RPA. \emph{Ab initio} (c)RPA calculations use the Kohn-Sham states and the Kohn-Sham gap $E_\text{KS}$, resulting in a cancellation of the simplest exciton binding vertex correction.
-On the other hand, previous benchmarks of (c)RPA~\cite{Shinaoka15,Honerkamp18} used double-counting corrections to fix the positions of the bands in the single-particle spectrum (see, in particular, Appendix A of Ref.~\cite{Shinaoka15}), i.e., the true gap $E_g$.
-Using $E_g$ in combination with the RPA leads to poor results (Fig.~\ref{fig:graphene:ed}).
+Furthermore we have shown that the construction of the model Hamiltonian plays an important role in the applicability of the (c)RPA. \emph{Ab initio} (c)RPA calculations based on the Kohn-Sham states and the Kohn-Sham gap $E_\text{KS}$, are ``blessed'' by a cancellation of the simplest local exciton binding vertex correction.
+Using the true gap, $E_g$, in combination with the RPA leads, however, to poor results, as discussed in detail in Sec.~\ref{sec:local}.
+Previous benchmarks of (c)RPA~\cite{Shinaoka15,Honerkamp18} used double-counting corrections to fix the positions of the bands in the single-particle spectrum (see, in particular, Appendix A of Ref.~\cite{Shinaoka15}), i.e., the true gap $E_g$.

 Demonstrating the applicability of (c)RPA to screening in real materials is especially timely since recent investigations~\cite{Kinza15,Shinaoka15,Honerkamp18,Han20} have (numerically) identified models where vertex corrections to cRPA are necessary.
 These examples involved a Hubbard model for the rest space with intrinsically short-ranged interactions.
 Therefore, in those models the criterion that the propagation length is shorter than the interaction length cannot be fulfilled and non-local vertex corrections cannot be ignored compared to non-local Coulomb interactions.
 As we have shown, the assumption of local Hubbard interactions in the rest space is insufficient to understand screening in real materials.